v-vekpawar/linkedin-analyzer/README.md

      ```
 4. **Install Chrome and Chromedriver if not already installed**
    - Go to (https://googlechromelabs.github.io/chrome-for-testing/)
-   - Install stable chrome driver .zip file as per ypur pc
+   - Install the stable ChromeDriver .zip file according to your PC
    - Unzip the downloaded folder in linkedin-analyzer/drivers

 5. **(Linux only) Install Chrome and Chromedriver if not already installed**